Azure/azure-service-operator/docs/hugo/content/contributing/add-a-new-code-generated-resource.md

 ### Debugging

 Sometimes it is useful to see what each stage of the generator pipeline has changed.
-To write detailed debug logs detailing internal stage after each stage of the pipeline has run, use the `--debug` flag to specify the group (or groups) to include.
+To write detailed debug logs detailing internal stage after each stage of the pipeline has run, use the `--debug` flag to specify which type definitions to include.

+To see debug output including all types in the `network` group, run:

 ``` bash
 PS> aso-gen gen-types azure-arm.yaml --debug network